udexon/Phosway/EMYL_Instagram_PhosGraph.md

 :: List to do until PhosPay is usable ….

+## D. Benefits of Earn Money as You Learn to Free Software Revolution 2.0

-## D. Purpose of EMYL is to provide training
+- Purpose of EMYL is to provide training

-:: N5
+:: N5 always start with leading paragraph.
+Only need one leading paragraph for each section.
+May spawn subsection if there are more leading paragraphs?

 Our purpose is to educate the next generation of free software programmers, Earn Money as You Learn.
 Goal is to make everyone earn as much as shareholders of MAGAF, by creating a fair platform for all developers and users to participate.